chen4jesus/bookstack-sync-react/DOCKER_NETWORK_README.md

   - Replace `*` with specific origins in the CORS configuration
   - Use HTTPS for secure communication
   - Implement proper authentication and authorization
   - Set up proper firewall rules on your VPS
+  - Use environment variables for sensitive information
+  - Regularly update your Docker images